lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

     return json.dumps("Recipe saved")
 ```

-#### Method of Storage
+#### 5.4 Method of Storage
 We store each recipe along with its recipe name, number of calories and
 the date and time at which it was saved at inside our database.
 The individual
-ingredient information was stored in a large JSON string such as the following,
+ingredient information iss stored in a large JSON string such as the following:

 ```
 {"ingredient1":{"description":"Avocados, raw, California","amount":"200","unit":"grams","calories":333.9130434782609},"ingredient2":{"description":"Milk, canned, condensed, sweetened","amount":"0.75","unit":"cups","calories":738},"ingredient3":{"description":"Milk, whole, 3.25% milkfat, with added vitamin D","amount":"0.75","unit":"cups","calories":111.75},"ingredient4":{"description":"Lime juice, raw","amount":"1","unit":"tablespoons","calories":3.75}}
 ```

-This is generated in the front-end when the user saves the recipe, the
+This is generated from the front-end when the user saves the recipe.
+The
 information is saved to an object and the `#!Python JSON.stringify()` method is
 used to convert it to a string.

 Fortunately, we are able to use Flask's `#!Python jsonify()` method to convert
-this long string into a Javascript Object that can be processed by the front-end\
+this long string into a Javascript Object that can be processed by the front-end
 to display the user's saved recipes.

 ## 6. Night Mode